Petoskey Stone Stitch Marker Set

 Set of five markers.

-Petoskey Stone–September 2014 selection
+Petoskey Stone–September 2014 selection for the Sleeping Bear Yarn Club

 Who says jewelry is just for wearing?
 What about jewelry for your knitting?
 Every single pair is as unique and varied as the stones themselves; our Petoskey stone stitch markers are our local standard.
 Ultra local, there is a very limited supply of these stones!